FastOpticalSpectrum/FOS/README.md

 ## Installing required packages

-The `requirements.txt` file list all Python libraries that this project depend on, and they will be installed using:
+The `requirements.txt` file lists all Python libraries that this project depends on.
+If you are not using the executable file, they can be installed using:
 ```
 pip install -r requirements.txt
 ```